Amed Rosario Player Props: Guardians vs. Pirates

-The Cleveland Guardians, including Amed Rosario and his .455 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The Cleveland Guardians, including Amed Rosario (hitting .233 in his past 10 games, with a double, a home run, two walks and five RBI), take on starter Rich Hill and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-He racked up two hits (going 2-for-4 with a home run and two RBI) in his last appearance against the Pirates.
+He had a one-hit performance in his previous game (1-for-4) against the Pirates.

 Amed Rosario Game Info & Props vs. the Pirates